There's a famous saying about Parma.

 We also dined at La Sosta Dei Cavalieri, the sister restaurant of Osteria Dei Cavalieri, which is where we really wanted to go but unfortunately they were full.
 La Sosta served Italian food on the more expensive, less rustic scale.
 My sformata of pumpkin served with cheese fondue was beautifully presented, but wasn't a particularly well thought-out dish - there was only one texture, which was creamy, and nothing to balance it.
 It probably wasn't worth twelve euros.
 However, my fresh pasta with 'barnyard ragu' (rabbit, guinea fowl, duck) was fabulous, really rich and yet delicate.
 For dessert we tried chocolate torte and apple cake - again, lovely, but nothing particularly ground-breaking.

+There was something rather nice about returning to Siena, a city I found beautiful and intriguing when I visited four years ago, and which has lost none of its charm since.
+It has an appeal like no other, with its labyrinthine streets and terracotta brickwork, all winding lazily outwards from the central square, a giant sink-shaped basin where tourists and locals alike bask in the sun and the shadow of the Torre del Mangia.
 I don't normally go in for Italian churches - I travelled round Italy with a Catholic three years ago, therefore have seen enough to last me well into my grave - but Siena's cathedral is something else.
 It's utterly stunning, with its white and coral exterior and its highly ornate interior, dominated by its starry ceiling, floor mosaics and monochrome striped pillars.
 I've never seen anything like it; it'll certainly make you re-evaluate your ideas of Italian churches.
 There was an exhibition of 15th century music manuscripts which my inner medieval geek slash magpie found pretty exciting.
 They were all shiny and old and stuff.

 But woah, enough culture there.
 This is a food blog.
 For lunch I had gnocchi.